Narigo/scalajs-fun/README.md

 To separate logic and effects, the code is split into two functions.
 As this was done, the next step is to use the sink (the `Rx[String]` in our case) and hand it over to multiple effects: Writing into DOM and writing into console.

+The main function is called `logic()` as `main()` is needed by `js.App` as main entry point.

+## Video 03 - Customizing effects from the main function

+In this case, the main function (called `logic` in our case) is split into separate sinks.
+This is done through a map in the video.